rubash9849/DevRhythm/README.md

 DevRhythm is a lightweight research-oriented PyCharm/IntelliJ plugin that tracks developers’ coding and idle activity patterns.
 It helps researchers and educators study how programming rhythm and self-regulation evolve during software development sessions.
+Activity is measured using keystrokes and mouse clicks, enabling fine-grained detection of active and idle programming behavior.
 🎯 Purpose

 This plugin is part of an ongoing research initiative at Utah State University, led by Dr. John Edwards and developed by Rubash Mali, focused on exploring self-regulated learning behaviors in programming contexts.